 Professional HR investigations by a private investigator, phone 1300 966 103, email email@example.com or 24/7 inquiries Contact Us, free quotes.
 You suspect, we investigate.

-Conducting an investigation into a HR complaint internally is fraught with danger, especially where the allegations are against senior staff or management, or where the allegations include corruption, systemic behaviour, or exposure to employee behaviour that would be crippling if it became public.
+Conducting an investigation into a HR complaint internally is fraught with danger, especially where the allegations are against senior staff or management, or where the allegations include corruption, systemic corrupt behaviour, criminal behaviour, an inappropriate relationship, harassment, or exposure to employee behaviour that would be crippling if it became public.
 That is why such workplace investigations are often outsourced.
 This provides 'distance' and an external investigator is considered more 'independent', when dealing with a workplace conflict, or employee relationship problem.
 Simple investigations are those involving third party allegations of misuse, mismanagement or theft; the motivators for these may be honest concern, payback for a relationship breakdown, someone with a tendency towards giving power to malicious gossip, or very occasionally maneuvering relating to a promotion.

 More complex HR investigations are those that include allegations of systemic criminal actions, theft, drug use, sexual abuse, abuse of power, mixed in with Workcover claims, especially stress claims, or sometimes just plain bad behaviour, and abuse by a manager.
 These often involve some sort of power play, and exercise of control in influencing the behaviour of others.
 It should be remember that the exercise of power and control is part of the normal structure of a business; it is the abuse of this power, of the perception of others that power or authority is being abused or circumvented, that create concern.